Kreios7/Kreios7/README.md

 - 👋 Hi, I’m @Kreios7
 - 👀 I’m interested in programming and music
-- 🌱 I’m currently learning html, javascript, css and php
+- 🌱 I’m currently learning html, javascript, swift and python
-- 💞️ I’m looking to collaborate on a forum app
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me ...

 <!---